Posted on Saturday, 14th August 2010 by Grace Massa Langlois

 - Garnish with sugared berries.

-Tags: after school treat, afternoon tea, cake, cakes, chocolate, chocolate cake, chocolate dessert, chocolate frosting, chocolate glaze, chocolate icing, dessert, desserts, flourless cakes, food, food photography, food photos, fruit, individual dessert, individual desserts, mini cakes, small cakes
+Tags: after school treat, afternoon tea, cake, cakes, chocolate, chocolate cake, chocolate dessert, chocolate desserts, chocolate frosting, chocolate glaze, chocolate icing, chocolate recipes, dessert, dessert sauces, desserts, desserts for a crowd, desserts for entertaining, flourless cakes, food, food photography, food photos, fruit, individual dessert, individual desserts, mini cakes, party desserts, raspberry recipes, small cakes